Bear81/sanctuary-pp1/Sanctuary Cove.md

 ### Nav & Footer

-- [Love Running Project](https://github.com/Code-Institute-Solutions/Love-Running-Solutions) - The basic structure of the Nav elements from Love Running were used this project.
+- [Love Running Project](https://github.com/Code-Institute-Solutions/Love-Running-Solutions) - The basic structure of the Nav elements from Love Running was used in this project.
 Specifically the css based solution to create a clickable menu icon.
-Additionally the Footer Social Media section was used in this project.
+Additionally, the Footer Social Media section was used in this project.

 ### Flexbox